Toparvion/jmint/index.md

 ```bash
 java -javaagent:path/to/jmint.jar=a/long/way/to/droplets/FirstDroplet.java;a/long/way/to/droplets/SecondDroplet.java com.example.coolapp.Main
 ```
-:bulb: _To shorten the record you may introduce a couple of variables in the launch script to hold the prefix paths:_
+💡 _To shorten the record you may introduce a couple of variables in the launch script to hold the prefix paths:_
 ```bash
 JMINT_PATH=path/to/jmint.jar
 DROPLETS_HOME=a/long/way/to/droplets